Research

 Prometheus Bound by Peter Paul Rubens

-To help fill in this important knowledge gap, we are currently studying together with colleagues at McGill University in Montreal the effectiveness and safety of direct oral anticoagulants (DOACs) among patients with non-valvular atrial fibrillation and liver disease.
-This project is funded by a Project Grant from the Canadian Institutes of Health Research.
-Futures studies by our lab in the area will focus on the effectiveness and safety of other cardiovascular medications among patients with liver disease and specifically non-alcoholic fatty liver disease and cirrhosis.
+To help fill in these important knowledge gaps, we have studied the hepatotoxic risk of a wide range of medications in the past including both prescribed and over-the-counter compounds.
+Recently, we studied the utilization, effectiveness and safety of direct oral anticoagulants (DOACs) among patients with non-valvular atrial fibrillation and liver disease in a project funded by the Canadian Institutes of Health Research.
+Currently, our work focuses on the effectiveness and safety of other cardiovascular medications among patients with liver disease and specifically metabolic-dysfunction associated fatty liver disease and liver cirrhosis.

 Head of an Old Woman by Peter Paul Rubens

-Older adults have distinct pharmacokinetic properties compared to younger adults, with changes involving decreased first-pass and subsequent drug metabolism due to reductions in liver mass and blood flow.
-Moreover, the reduction in liver mass combined with the physiological decline in renal function in advanced age can decrease the elimination of several drugs.
+Older adults have distinct pharmacologic properties compared to younger adults, with changes involving decreased first-pass effect and subsequent drug metabolism due to reductions in liver mass and blood flow.
+Moreover, the reduction in liver mass combined with the physiological decline in renal function in advanced age can decrease the elimination of several medications.
 Older adults are also at a higher risk of adverse clinical outcomes and adverse drug effects compared to younger adults.
-Similar to patients with liver disease, older adults are underrepresented in randomized controlled trials.
+Similar to patients with liver disease, older adults are underrepresented in randomized trials.
 Hence, pharmacoepidemiologic studies in this age group are indispensable.

 Our research in geriatric pharmacoepidemiology focuses on several areas.
 We assess age-specific drug effects in all of our studies to explore potential effect measure modifications by age.
-Moreover, we aim to develop tools that can depict conditions that are poorly documented in administrative healthcare data such as frailty.
 In addition, we have established collaborations with important initiatives and experts in adjacent areas.
 We collaborate with the Berlin Initiative Study at Charité, an ongoing prospective cohort study among community-dwelling older adults led by Professor Elke Schaeffner.
-This collaboration focuses on the assessment of the effects of blood pressure control and kidney function decline on the risk of adverse clinical outcomes in advanced age.
+This collaboration focuses on the assessment of the effects of blood pressure, kidney function, and other biomarkers on the risk of adverse clinical outcomes in advanced age.
 We also collaborate with Professor Paul Brassard at the Department of Medicine at McGill University.
-This collaboration focuses on the assessment of the effects of common infections and vaccines on the risk of Alzheimer’s disease and other dementias, thereby using electronic medical records from the United Kingdom.
+This collaboration focuses on the assessment of the effects of common infections and vaccines on the risk of Alzheimer’s disease and other neurodegenerative conditions, thereby using electronic medical records from the United Kingdom.

 Image of pills